thanhpt1110/thanhpt1110/README.md

 <!-- <h4 align="center">A little boy who enjoys himself in Music 🎶 and E-sport 🎮</h4>           -->
 <h2 align="left">🙋‍♂️ About me 🙋‍♂️</h2>
 <ul>
-    <li> ✍ I am currently a Software Engineering student studying a Bachelor's degree at the University of Information Technology. </li>
+    <li>✍ I am currently pursuing a Bachelor's degree in <b>Software Engineering</b> at the <a href="https://uit.edu.vn">University of Information Technology.</a></li>
-    <li> 👨‍💻 I have a passion for making complete applications and websites, from analysis to implementation, with a particular emphasis on user experience.</li>
+    <li> 👨‍💻 I'm deeply passionate about developing full applications and websites, with a strong focus on user experience, covering every stage from analysis to implementation.</li>
     <li> 🎮 Besides my coding time, I often enjoy myself in music and e-sports.</li>
     <li> 📧 Contact me for work: <a href="mailto:thanhphantuan1110@gmail.com">thanhphantuan1110@gmail.com</a>
 </li>